-A versatile and nutritious vegan frittata featuring your favorite pasta and veggies!
-Perfect for breakfast, lunch, or dinner and a great way to use up leftover pasta.
-Nut-free with oil-free and gluten-free options.
+This versatile vegan pasta frittata features your favorite pasta and veggies and is perfect for breakfast, lunch, or dinner!
+It's a great way to use up leftover pasta and is nut-free, with oil-free and gluten-free options.

 If you're looking for an endlessly versatile and customizable vegan frittata recipe, one that can take on any veggies you have in the fridge and any type of pasta you might have on hand, look no further!

 Let's get to it!
 I'll show you my favorite way to make this pasta frittata, and just before the recipe card I'll sum up a few substitutions you can make to change up the texture and/or accommodate dietary preferences.

 This is a summary.
 Be sure to scroll to the recipe card below for complete instructions.